timescale/docs/api/asap.md

 # asap_smooth()  <tag type="toolkit">Toolkit</tag><tag type="experimental-toolkit">Experimental</tag>

-The [ASAP smoothing alogrithm][asap-algorithm] is designed to create human-readable graphs that preserve the rough shape and larger trends of the input data, while minimizing the local variance between points.
+The [ASAP smoothing algorithm][asap-algorithm] is designed to create human-readable graphs that preserve the rough shape and larger trends of the input data, while minimizing the local variance between points.
 The `asap_smooth` hyperfunction provides an implementation of this